emmetog/ansible-jenkins/README.md

 If deploying using Docker then you need Docker installed on the server.

-(Docker is the only supported way at the moment although more ways can easily be added, PRs welcome).
+(Docker and apt-get are the only supported ways at the moment although more ways can easily be added, PRs welcome).

 Installation